 Tips to help recovery.

 - Prepare!
-It’s important to prepare your home pre-surgery.
+It’s important to prepare your home before surgery.
 Remove potential hazards such as rugs and cords that could be tripped on.
 Re-arrange furniture so a walker can easily manoeuvre around.
-Place items such as medications, TV Remote and Mobile phone within easy reach to eliminate the need to keep getting up and down in the initial recovery phase.
+Place items such as medications, TV Remote and Mobile phone within easy reach, to eliminate the need to keep getting up and down in the initial recovery phase.

-- Focus on healthy eating and avoiding weight gain!
+- Focus on healthy eating and avoid weight gain!
 Any weight increase can place additional stress on a new joint, therefore making it more difficult to regain typical movement patterns.

 - It’s important to get moving as soon as you get the ok from your Doctor.
 Moving not only promotes joint mobility, but it increases blood flow, which helps to speed up the healing process.

 - Seeing a Physiotherapist or going to recommended recovery exercise classes are a crucial step to recovery.
 This will help to see your strength and mobility are fully restored over time.
 It’s important to do the daily exercises that your therapist gives you!

 - It’s imperative to keep any swelling to a minimum.
 Taking medication, elevating, icing or wearing compression socks are vital to minimise any swelling.